 - To be granted an award of the University, students must successfully complete a programme of the University, including specific requirements of the named award for which they are registered, general University requirements, and college/school requirements, if any.
 The requirements for awards are set out on the University website. - 13.2 Credit units earned for courses at a level below the postgraduate programme level are not normally counted toward requirements for an award. - 13.3 Under exceptional circumstances where a required course cannot be completed, a "substitute" course may be approved for a student by the Dean of the college/school offering the programme, replacing the required course.
-The approved substitute course can be used to recover a failure for the required course. - 13.4 The University may allow exemption from courses required for an award of the University.
-Credit units toward the award are not given when an exemption is granted. - 13.5 Students may be granted a taught postgraduate award only if they have achieved a CGPA of 2.85 or above.
+The approved substitute course can be used to recover a failure for the required course.

-- Where a programme is designed to enable students to gain an intermediate award, students who meet the requirements for the intermediate award and who withdraw from the full programme may apply in writing to the University for conferment of the award.
-Such applications must be received within one calendar year of the student's withdrawal from the programme. - 13.7 Students completing the requirements for an award graduate on the following graduation date.
+- 13.4 The University may allow exemption from courses required for an award of the University.
+Credit units toward the award are not given when an exemption is granted. - 13.5 Students may be granted a master's award only if they have achieved a CGPA of 2.00 or above. - Where a programme is designed to enable students to gain an intermediate award, students who meet the requirements for the intermediate award but withdraw from the full programme or whose maximum study period has expired, may apply in writing to the University for conferment of the award.
+Such applications must be received within one calendar year of the student's withdrawal or discontinuation from the programme. - 13.7 Students completing the requirements for an award graduate on the following graduation date.